ethanthoma/personal-website/posts/abusing_use.md

 ## A Forewarning

 The main problem with `use` is that it confuses readers.

-Of course, with time, it becomes easier to parse and eventually you start making incredibly cursed functions to fulfill your perverse desires.
-Even my own code scares my friends
+Of course, with time, it becomes easier and easier to parse which, in turn, you eventually start making incredibly cursed functions to fulfill your perverse desires.

-away:
+Mix in some mutability and you can write code that seemingly does nothing while doing too much:

 ```gleam
 let current_ids =